mattclarkdotnet/aes17_filter_25/README.md

 If you want to use different components then you will need to ensure you model them from scratch, e.g. if changing the inductors you will need to model the changed series resistance.

 Case choice is up to you, as cost and availability varies a lot by location, but it must be all metal with all parts connected electrically.
+A Hammond 1444-862 is a good choice!

 # BOM